mrunallabhe/House_Price_Prediction/README.md

 ## Project Overview

-The goal of this project is to build a regression model that accurately predicts house prices using the California House Price Dataset.
-The dataset contains various features related to houses in California, and the target variable is the corresponding house price.
+The goal of this project is to build a regression model that accurately predicts house prices using the Boston House Price Dataset.
+The dataset contains various features related to houses in Boston, and the target variable is the corresponding house price.
 The steps involved in this project are as follows:

 1. **Data Preprocessing**: The dataset is loaded, inspected for missing values, and prepared for model training.
 2. **Exploratory Data Analysis**: Correlation between features is visualized using a heatmap to gain insights into relationships among variables.